Brotherhood leader arrested, Egypt's Islamists call protests

 A technocratic interim government will be formed, along with a panel for national reconciliation, and the constitution will be reviewed.
 Mansour said fresh parliamentary and presidential elections would be held, but he did not specify when.

-Liberal chief negotiator Mohamed ElBaradei, a former U.N. nuclear agency chief and favourite to become prime minister in the interim government, said the plan would "continue the revolution" of 2011.
+Liberal chief negotiator Mohamed ElBaradei, a former U.N. nuclear agency chief and favorite to become prime minister in the interim government, said the plan would "continue the revolution" of 2011.

 Foreign Minister Mohamed Kamel Amr said he had assured U.S. Secretary of State John Kerry in a telephone call on Thursday that Mursi's overthrow was not a military coup.